vyos/vyos-documentation/docs/configexamples/pppoe-ipv6-basic.rst

    set service router-advert interface eth1 prefix ::/64 valid-lifetime '172800'

 * Set MTU in advertisement to 1492 because of PPPoE header overhead.
-* Set DNS server address in advertisement so that clients can obtain it by using RDNSS option.
+* Set DNS server address in the advertisement so that clients can obtain it by using RDNSS option.
 Most operating systems (Windows, Linux, Mac) should already support it.
 * Here we set the prefix to ``::/64`` to indicate advertising any /64 prefix the LAN interface is assigned.